riverbed/steelscript-vm-config/USAGE.rst

 The development pre-configured project is located in the user's home directory, and can be started using the shortcut ``appfwk_dev_server``.

-A key benefit of this project are the less strict permissions on the files.
-It can be much easier to edit some of the configurations and reports in this project, test it out with the dev server, and iterate that pattern than trying the same thing with the Apache project which requires careful use of ``sudo`` and permissions updates.
+A key benefit of this project is the less strict permissions on the files.
+It can be much easier to edit some of the configurations and reports in this project, test it out with the dev server, and iterate that pattern than trying the same thing with the Apache project which requires careful use of ``sudo`` and permission updates.

-Once certain changes have been validated in the dev server, its a simple matter to make the same changes to the Apache project in one go.
+Once certain changes have been validated in the dev server, it's a simple matter to make the same changes to the Apache project in one go.